 It isn’t all bad news for buyers, however, as mortgage rates are still at record lows.
 Although having risen again, rates are at just 2.88%, as opposed to 3.43% in February 2020.

 The Future is Bright

 Buyers shouldn’t close their checkbooks just yet.
 The effects of the pandemic are not the same as those of a real estate recession.
 Orlando is a colorful destination that is in high demand to international property buyers, new residents, and investors.
 The long-term strength of the Orlando housing market shouldn’t be doubted due to short-term market predictions.

 At the start of the pandemic, many buyers were hesitant to purchase property, but now with the vaccine rollout and the possibility of the pandemic’s end in sight, buyers have been returning to the market.
 Regardless of whether you are a buyer or a seller, the Orlando housing market is poised to remain robust, competitive, and a great place to live.
 If you have questions about purchasing real estate, contact a Central Florida real estate attorney for guidance.

 **This blog is for general informational purposes only.
 Cipparone & Cipparone, P.A. does not distribute legal advice through this blog.
-As such, this blog does not constitute legal or other professional advice and no attorney-client relationship is created between the reader and Cipparone & Cipparone, P.A.Tags: central florida real estate, covid-19 effects, orlando housing market, real estate law
+As such, this blog does not constitute legal or other professional advice, and no attorney-client relationship is created between the reader and Cipparone & Cipparone, P.A.Tags: central florida real estate, covid-19 effects, orlando housing market, real estate law

-Categorised in: Real Estate Law
+Categorized in: Real Estate Law